Best Errors and Omissions Insurance

 Best errors and omissions insurance (E&O) for small businesses

 When shopping for E&O insurance, you'll want a provider that specializes in your profession.
-The right carrier will understand your risks, have an established record of reliability, and sell policies that match your geographical area and your budget.
+The right insurance company will understand your risks, have an established record of reliability, and sell policies that match your geographical area and your budget.

-Your profession, business location, and other factors will determine the best carrier when buying errors and omissions insurance, also called professional liability insurance.
-This policy helps cover legal defense costs when your business is accused of professional negligence, even when the accusation is false.
+Your profession, business location, and other factors will determine the best carrier when buying errors and omissions insurance, also called professional liability insurance or malpractice insurance.
+E&O insurance covers legal defense costs when your business is accused of professional negligence, even when the accusation is false.

-Insureon works with 40+ carriers to find the best insurance coverage for your needs.
-We've helped over 400,000 small businesses get protected with more than 1.5 million policies.
+Insureon is the #1 digital agency for small business insurance, partnering with 40+ U.S. insurance providers to find the best coverage for your needs.
+We've helped over 450,000 small businesses get protected with more than 1.8 million policies.

-Some providers specialize in E&O insurance for certain professions, and others operate only in limited areas.
-All of our insurance partners are rated excellent or superior by AM Best [PDF].
+Some providers specialize in E&O insurance for certain professions, and others operate only in limited regions of the country.
+All of our insurance partners are rated excellent or superior by AM Best, a global credit rating agency specializing in the insurance industry.

 Best-rated E&O insurance companies